cviebrock/VirtualBox-Menulet/README.md

 ## Installation
 Clone the project and build it yourself, or grab a precompiled version from the [releases](https://github.com/cviebrock/VirtualBox-Menulet/releases).

+## Changes

+#### v1.7 - 17-Feb-2017

+- Fork of last official version (v1.6)
+- new icons with support for dark mode Menubar
+- removed support for OSX 10.7 or earlier

 ## Contact
 Part of the reason I forked this project is that the original developer appears to have abanndonned this project.
 You